conventional-changelog/standard-version/README.md

 1. Placing a `standard-version` stanza in your `package.json` (assuming your project is JavaScript).
-1. Creating a `.versionrc` or `.versionrc.json`.
+2. Creating a `.versionrc`, `.versionrc.js` or `.versionrc.json`.

-Any of the command line paramters accepted by `standard-version` can instead be provided via configuration.
+Any of the command line parameters accepted by `standard-version` can instead be provided via configuration.
 Please refer to the [conventional-changelog-config-spec](https://github.com/conventional-changelog/conventional-changelog-config-spec/) for details on available configuration options.

 ### Customizing CHANGELOG Generation